About the course

 Training with disabilities and other needs

-As a provider, we have worked with trainees with a range of disabilities.
-After recruitment, we ask trainees to complete a ‘Fitness to teach’ Questionnaire which asks if any adjustments are required.
+After recruitment, we ask trainees to complete a ‘Fitness to Teach’ questionnaire which asks if any adjustments are required.
+A ‘Wellbeing Plan’ will then be created which is bespoke to your needs; this will be regularly reviewed.
 We will then work closely with the trainee to make adjustments where we possibly can (for example, PowerPoint presentations in advance or printed on coloured paper).

 Declaring any disabilities will not disadvantage trainees and their application; we will work with you to make any appropriate adjustments and make sure that you are placed in a supportive training environment.